elixirschool/elixirschool/_posts/2019-05-24-live-view-with-channels.md

 ## Getting Started

-If you'd like to follow along with this tutorial, we recommend reading and completing the tutorial in our previous post [here](https://elixirschool.com/blog/live-view-with-presence/).
+If you'd like to follow along with this tutorial, we recommend reading and completing the tutorial in our previous post [here](https://elixirschool.com/blog/live-view-with-presence/) first.
 This will get your code into the correct starting state.
 You can also clone down the repo [here](https://github.com/elixirschool/live-view-chat) to get the starting code.
 Otherwise, you can checkout the completed code [here](https://github.com/elixirschool/live-view-chat/tree/live-view-channel-registry).

 ## Part I: Establishing the Socket and Channel

-In order to guarantee that the live view process process can send a message to the right channel at the right time, we need to have the live view share a socket with the channel.
+In order to guarantee that the live view process can send a message to the right channel at the right time, we need to have the live view share a socket with that channel.
 Let's start by focusing on this portion of the code flow:

 1. User visits `/chats/:id`
 2. Controller mounts the live view and renders the static template